Matir/webborer/README.md

-## GoBuster ##
+## WebBorer ##

-GoBuster is a directory-enumeration tool written in Go and targeting CLI usage.
+WebBorer is a directory-enumeration tool written in Go and targeting CLI usage.

+This project was formerly named 'GoBuster', but that had a namespace collision with OJ Reeves' excellent tool (which was released about the same time as I was preparing this for release).

 ### Features ###